Financial Aid

 Obtain an official copy of your Tax Return Transcript by one of these three methods:Visit www.irs.gov and follow the instructions.
 Call 1-800-908-9946 and follow the voice prompts.
 OR Complete and mail a 4506T-EZ or 4506-T form to the IRS.
 You must wait at least two weeks after electronically filing your tax return before requesting a Tax ReturnTranscript.

-This form is for students who are interested in financial aid for 2020 winter classes.
+This form is for students who are taking winter intercession course(s) (Dec.
+11, 2023 - Dec.
+29, 2023).
+Form is used to determine if student has any financial aid eligibility.
 IRS: Request a Free Tax Transcript

 Use this form to request a Tax Return Transcript from the IRS.
 Special Circumstances Form

-Please contact the office of Student Financial Services if you are requesting a Special Circumstance Form.
-Endowed Scholarship Application
+Please contact the Financial Aid Office if you are requesting a Special Circumstance Form.
+Unusual Circumstance Form

 Federal Work Study Forms